 |Museum at Fort Napoleon||(590) 37-99-59||Central Terre de Haut||Terre-de-Haut|

 If you enjoy experiencing the history of an unfamiliar place, you should consider visiting a historical site while vacationing on Terre de Haut.

 An interesting landmark worth visiting is Fort Napoleon.
 It is situated at Museum at Fort Napoleon and found within central Terre de Haut.
 Fort Napoleon was built under Napoleon Bonaparte's orders in 1811 when he feared a British attack on the port of Ostend.
 Shortly thereafter, Napoleon fell from power and the fort fell into disrepair.

 Be sure to look at the chart below to read more about sites of historical interest on and near the island.

 |(059) 092-9188||3.6 mi.
 East of Central St. Charles||Basse-Terre|

-Travelers do not usually come to Terre de Haut to find gambling, although there is one option nearby,.
+People don't generally stay on Terre de Haut to gamble, although there is one such venue nearby,.